-The Trimbakeshwar Temple, also known as the Tryambakeshwar Temple is a part of the extremely holy Jyotirlinga pilgrimage which every Hindu must make to attain Moksha or salvation.
-This small but imposing shrine is located in the town of Trimbak, in the Nasik district of Maharashtra.
+The Trimbakeshwar Temple, also known as the Tryambakeshwar Temple is a part of the holy Jyotirlinga pilgrimage, located inTrimbak, in the Nasik district of Maharashtra.
 The Temple is also the source of the holy River Godavari.
-The Trimbakeshwar Temple is located in the foothills of the great Brahmagiri hills of Maharashtra.
+Further, Trimbakeshwar Temple is in the foothills of the great Brahmagiri hills of Maharashtra.

 The Holy Trimbakeshwar Temple is also the source of River Godavari.
 However, locals call the river as River Ganga because of the legends associated with the origins.
-As a result of the extent of the spread of the river and its mythological significance, the river is popularly known as the Dakshina Ganga (Ganga of the South).
+As a result of the extent of the spread of the river and its mythological significance, the river is popular as the Dakshina Ganga (Ganga of the South).

 Shreemant Rao Saheb built the Trimbakeshwar Temple around the Kushavarta water tank and improved the approach to the tank.

 - What is the history of Trimbakeshwar Temple?